What You Need to Know About PCOS

 What now?

-If you’re experiencing symptoms that could indicate PCOS, then you should book a consultation with a qualified medical specialist with experience treating hormonal conditions.
+If you’re experiencing symptoms that could indicate PCOS, then you should book a consultation with a qualified medical doctor with experience treating hormonal conditions.
 Before your appointment, take some time to think about the symptoms that you’re experiencing, and make a list of questions that you’d like to ask or topics that you’d like to discuss.
 If you track your menstrual cycles (which is generally something that every woman should do), bring the record to your appointment.

 Weight loss can greatly improve symptoms and quality of life for many people with PCOS.
 At the same time, the condition itself tends to make weight loss harder.